awslabs/cloudformation-accustom/README.md

 - `redactProperties` (Dictionary of Lists) : For more details on how this works please see "Redacting Confidential Information From Logs"
 - `redactMode` (accustom.RedactMode) : For more details on how this works please see "Redacting Confidential Information"
 - `redactResponseURL` (Boolean) : For more details on how this works please see "Redacting Confidential Information"
+- `timeoutFunction` (Boolean): Will automatically send a failure signal to CloudFormation approximately 1 second before Lambda timeout provided that this function is executed in Lambda

 Without a `ResponseObject` the decorator will make the following assumptions:
 - if a Lambda Context is not passed, the function will return `FAILED`